How much should startup branding cost? Here’s a clear answer.

 Since it is difficult to find simple, straightforward information on this subject online, I thought I’d share what we have learned from our experiences.
 We have the opportunity to work on branding projects with companies in many different stages of the startup lifecycle, so we have a pretty clear sense when certain types of branding investments make sense.

 After all, a well-positioned, beautifully visualized brand with a compelling story can give a startup a tremendous advantage in the marketplace.
-But it is critical to time and budget for this investment correctly.
+But it is critical to time and budget to make this investment correctly.
 Spending too much, too early can drain the business of the financial resources it needs for growth.
 Invest too little, too late, and the startup might underperform its true potential or disappear in a crowded field.

 A typical startup branding package might include any of the following elements: